amerhukic/AHDownloadButton/README.md

 }
 ```

+You can also use closures instead of the `AHDownloadButtonDelegate` by setting the `didTapDownloadButtonAction` and `downloadButtonStateChangedAction` properties.

 ### Customisation

 `AHDownloadButton` can be customized.
 These are the properties that can be used for customizing the button:

+1. Use the custom initializer  `init(alignment: HorizontalAlignment)` to set the horizontal alignment property. `HorizontalAlignment` determines the position of the pending and downloading circles.
+The position can either be  `center` , `left` or `right`.
+The default value is `center`.

-1. Customization properties when button is in `startDownload` state:
+2. Customization properties when button is in `startDownload` state:

   - `startDownloadButtonTitle` - button's title
   - `startDownloadButtonTitleFont` - button's title font